The Doctor of Philosophy

 Copies of past Graduate Reading Program Examinations are available here.

 The following procedure will be adhered to in securing the approval of a doctoral dissertation topic:

-2. After securing a director, the student will prepare a written proposal and request the director's signature on the appropriate form, obtained in the office of the dean.
+- After securing a director, the student will prepare a written proposal and request the director's signature on the appropriate form, obtained from the Office of Graduate Studies

-The language examinations administered by the school, one in French, one in German, one in Latin, and one in Greek, are given once in the Fall and once in the Spring.
-They are administered in two parts—In the case of the French and German, one part is based on a passage from a primary source, and one part on a passage from a secondary source.
-The examination is administered in two three-hour sessions in which the student is required to translate the passages presented.
-The student may use only one dictionary throughout the examination.
+The School of Philosophy translation examinations in French, German, Latin, and Greek are given once in the fall and once in the spring.
+They are administered in two parts, each of which is a three-hour session in which the student is required to translate a passage presented.
+The student may consult a single dictionary throughout the examination.

 A foreign language examination committee, appointed by the dean, will be responsible for the preparation and the grading of the examination.
 For further particulars see the Foreign Language Examination Guidelines.

-Copies of past Language Examinations will be available in advance of the examination dates and can be obtained in Aquinas Hall, room 200.
+Copies of past Language Examinations will be available in advance of the examination dates and can be obtained from the Dean's Office.

 Continuous Enrollment of Graduate Students

 Every graduate student is required to maintain continuous enrollment from the date of first registration until a degree program is completed, unless granted a leave of absence.
 The following is a summary of the enrollment regulations that apply to graduate students:

 Course requirements not completed: Student must register for at least three credits of graduate course work (or approved undergraduate remedial work) unless granted a leave of absence.